arthurboss/arthurboss/README.md

 ### Hey there! 👋

-I'm Arthur, Javascript/Frontend developer currently living in Berlin and working for [heycar](https://hey.car/).
+I'm Arthur, frontend / Javascript developer currently living in Berlin and working for [heycar](https://hey.car/).

-Fascinated by technology and a long time computer technician, I also have an extensive knowledge on computer hardware and seek to go beyond my limits to combine my passion and experience in hardware and software to help diminishing humanitarian and environmental issues.
+Fascinated by technology, I pursue to combine my passion and experience with hardware and software to help diminishing humanitarian and environmental issues, making the world a more sustainable place.

 <!--
 **arthurboss/arthurboss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.